Have You Changed Jobs Too Many Times?

 Raises red flags

-A resume listing many jobs within a short time period is bound to raise questions from potential employers.
+A resume that lists many jobs within a short time period is bound to raise questions from potential employers.
 It can be a sign of someone whose career is on fire — or a sign of instability and poor judgment.
 So, be prepared to explain the job moves and share what you have learned from the experiences.

 It is smart to keep an eye on your career and evaluate where you are headed.